DonGateley/UWW/README.md

 # Cain-Space
 Project to establish Cain Space.

 What it takes to anchor spacetime is the act of defining some specific event in some CMB's phase space as a standard origin.
 Then any past or future event relative to it will have a universal and unique phase space coordinate with the same meaning to everyone, everywhere.
 Universal spacetime stamps seems to me to have conceptual value and contain useful information.
-I'm not sure what value yet, just a hunch.
+I'm not sure what all value yet, just a hunch.

 I can see their use, for example, with blockchain or other crypto technologies where consistency, reliability and utility of meaning is important.